Why the World Desperately Needs More Data Scientists

 To ensure that this possible future talent pool is nurtured and directed, employers need to act now.
-One thing is very clear; if they do not, then the number of young people with the necessary IT skills entering the job market in the not to distant future will have their pick of the roles available.
-And those employers who are able to offer the best financial remuneration will be able to attract those with the qualifications, skills and experience, leaving other companies with gaps in their workforce.
+One thing is very clear; if they do not, then the number of young people with the necessary IT skills entering the job market in the not too distant future will have their pick of the roles available.
+And those employers who are able to offer the best financial remuneration will be able to attract those with the qualifications, computer skills and experience, leaving other companies with gaps in their workforce.

 The way forward – Computing Courses at the University of Bolton

-For those students who are looking to choose subjects that could lead to an exciting and fulfilling career, and one that could be very well paid too, Computing courses could certainly be a great consideration.
+For those students who are looking to choose subjects that could lead to an exciting and fulfilling career, and one that could be very well paid too, computing courses could certainly be a great consideration.

-Voted No.1 for Student Satisfaction over the past 3 years*, we also provide a University experience that is inclusive, welcoming and puts our students’ needs first, allowing them to enjoy #UniAsItShouldBe.
+Voted No.1 for Student Satisfaction over the past 3 years*, we also provide a university experience that is inclusive, welcoming and puts our students’ needs first, allowing them to enjoy #UniAsItShouldBe.